-First-Class Mail and Standard Mail matter may be enclosed in or attached to Periodicals, Standard Mail, or Package Services by a customer.
+First-Class Mail and USPS Marketing Mail matter may be enclosed in or attached to Periodicals, USPS Marketing Mail, or Package Services by a customer.
 The general requirement is that the appropriate rate of postage be paid for each piece.
-Instructions for rating and payment of postage for mixed-class situations are contained in DMM D070, E070, and M070.
+Instructions for rating and payment of postage for mixed-class situations are contained under the Applicable Product section in the DMM.